webgpu/webgpufundamentals/webgpu/lessons/webgpu-environment-maps.md

 </div>

 Based on [the code in the previous article](webgpu-cube-maps.html) let's load those 6 images instead of the canvases we generated.
-From [the article on importing textures](webgpu-importing-textures.html) we had this function to load an image
+From [the article on importing textures](webgpu-importing-textures.html) we had these two function.
+One to load an image and another to create a texture from an image.

 ```js
   async function loadImageBitmap(url) {